mkallgren08/new-node-tree-app/README.md

 Below is a list of known issues:
   1. If the range of numbers for a Factory's nodes is small (~ 30 or less ), a node may be generated with a number slightly greater than the specified number maximum.
   2. The navigation event [issue](#user-who-is-editing-a-factory-attempts-to-either-close) mentioned in the [Factory Editing](#factory-editing) section.
+  3. Occasionally - in production only - the hold checking function on page loading does not properly apply holds.

 ------
 ## Future Developments